AlexanderMakarov/am-budget-view/README.md

 Run in it terminal with `-h` for details.
 It would explain how to work with multiple configuration files and see information directly in terminal.

+# Use with Beancount and Fava UI

+On each run application would generate [Beancount](https://github.com/beancount/beancount) file which then may be used with [Fava UI](https://github.com/beancount/fava).
+Actually Beancount report contains more data than usual TXT report, it allows to track currencies.

+First of all need to install Fava UI (built in Python) with something like `pip3 install fava`.

+After getting log like `Built Beancount file 'Bank Aggregated Statement.beancount' with 1818 transactions.` command (in console) like `fava Bank\ Aggregated\ Statement.beancount` will print `Starting Fava on http://127.0.0.1:5000` - open this link in browser and it will show graphs and other accounting visualization, financial statistic about your transactions.

 # Limitations

 - Application does not support currencies handling.